setup* functions that are contained within setupProjectR/setupProject.R

 See setup.

-, it will use git clone
+A logical.
+If TRUE, it will use git clone and git checkout

 to get and change branch for each module, according to its specification in